enonic/old-xp-doc/doc/developer/schema/input-types.rst

    :language: xml

 option
-  This element defines the option label. ``value`` attribute defines the actual value to set when this option is selected.
+  This element defines the option label.
+The ``value`` attribute defines the actual value to set when this option is selected.
 Multiple ``option`` settings are ordered.